13197

 Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Lyft grow from a combination of product virality, paid advertisement, and incentives.

-Lyft is efficient at acquiring new users, spending 34.2% of its gross profit on sales and marketing expenses over the last year.
-This level of efficiency indicates relatively solid competitive positioning, giving Lyft the freedom to invest its resources into new growth initiatives.
+Lyft is quite efficient at acquiring new users, spending only 30.6% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that Lyft has a highly differentiated product offering, giving it the freedom to invest its resources into new growth initiatives.

 Profitability & Free Cash Flow